 Of course, if you have drier hair, you should wash less often.

 Besides curly, straight, long or short, there’s chemical processing, which also tends to make hair more fragile.

-If you exercise and sweat heavily, you might wonder if you should always wash your hair afterwards.
+If you exercise and sweat heavily, you might wonder if you should always wash your hair afterward.

 Dr. Khetarpal says no. “Even with daily exercise, you don’t need to wash your hair daily.”

-She says it’s more important to consider your hair type, texture and amount of oil production you typically experience.
+She says it’s more important to consider your hair type, texture and amount of oil production you usually experience.

-“I typically advise patients to keep to a standard hair washing schedule, whether it is 3 times per week, weekly or once per month, regardless of activity level.”
+“I typically advise patients to keep to a standard hair washing schedule, whether it is three times per week, weekly or once per month, regardless of activity level,” she says.